Iconic Canadian Pop Art Style Paintings

-Brandy Saturley is known for her iconic Canadian pop art style paintings.
-Contemporary paintings informed by Canada’s iconography, and the travels of this Canadian Artist.
-Explore her distinctly stylized contemporary paintings featuring vivid colour palettes and elements of realism, set against modern abstract backgrounds.
-These paintings tell visual stories; encompassing themes related to Canadian popular culture, symbolism, people, nature and the landscapes of Canada.
-An internationally exhibited contemporary Canadian Artist, Brandy Saturley’s paintings have garnered the Victoria, BC born painter notoriety as ‘the Voice of Canadian Pop Art’.
-Here you will find a selection of paintings from more than 400 original artworks.
+Brandy Saturley is an acclaimed Canadian contemporary painter and multidisciplinary visual artist known for her striking and colorful depictions of Canadian landscapes, cultural icons, and sports figures.
+An internationally exhibited Canadian Artist, Brandy Saturley’s paintings have garnered the Victoria, BC born painter notoriety as ‘the Voice of Canadian Pop Art’.
+Here you will find a selection of paintings for sale, from more than 400 original Canadian paintings, created over 17 years working as a professional independent Canadian Visual Artist.
 Welcome to The Art of Brandy Saturley.